aroffringa/glight/README.md

 To also install glight in the system path, `sudo make install` can be run afterwards.

 ## Contact
 Glight is written by André Offringa.
-Feedback and bugreports are welcome; please use Github for this.
+Feedback and bugreports are welcome; please use Github for this, or mail me at offringa@gmail.com.